Friday, 18 November 2011

 A film about why it's good to be a police informer by a Director who snitched on his colleagues to the House Committee on Un-American Activities.

-In this film the longshoremen Trade Unionists are shown to be a violent, corrupt and, thanks to some dubious casting, posh.
+The Longshoremen trade unionists in the film are shown to be a violent, corrupt and, thanks to some dubious casting, posh.

 3. I'm All Right Jack (1959)